Cajun Culture in Lafayette Parish

-Creole culture is represented at Laura’s II restaurant in Lafayette, where everything is plated in boxes.
+Creole culture is represented at Laura’s II restaurants in Lafayette, where everything is plated in boxes.
 The most popular specials are the Turkey Wings and the Fried Pork Chops.
-The rice and gravy is a tradition from her grandmother’s kitchen.
+Rice and gravy are a tradition from her grandmother’s kitchen.
 Owner Madonna Broussard said, “My grandmother was one of the first to open a soul-food restaurant out of one side of her house in 1968.
 There was a fire in 1975 and she rebuilt in a trailer.
 In that little trailer is where we started serving almost everybody.
 If your parents sent you to school in Lafayette in the ‘70s, my grandmother was cooking for you.”

 Music is a big part of Cajun culture.
-In the Lafayette Parish town of Breaux Bridge, also known as the Crawfish Capital of the World, the Buck and Johnny’s Zydeco Breakfast on Saturday mornings marries the food and music.
+In the Lafayette Parish town of Breaux Bridge, also known as the Crawfish Capital of the World, Buck, and Johnny’s Zydeco Breakfast on Saturday mornings marries the food and music.

 The food reflects the music and culture with dishes like ‘Don’t Mess with my Tasso,’ an omelet with grilled onions and tasso that’s topped with Atchafalaya cream sauce or Cajun Swamp Rice.
 They also serve scrambled eggs and rice topped with crawfish étouffée.

-On the Saturday we visited, Chubby Carrier and The Bayou Swamp Band played and Cajuns, Creole and visitors two-stepping across the dance floor.
+On Saturday we visited, Chubby Carrier and The Bayou Swamp Band played and Cajuns, Creole, and visitors two-stepping across the dance floor.